palantir/stashbot/README.md

 ## KNOWN BUGS

+* Calls to user(null) in RepositoryCloneLinksRequest.Builder() may be broken in Stash 3.11+
+    * Removed them for SSH but haven't tested if they need to be removed for HTTP URLs also yet...
 * JenkinsManager.updateAllJobs() and createMissingJobs() are untested.
 * PluginUserManager calls UserAdminService.createUser() instead of UserAdminService.createServiceUser().
 Service users can't be put in groups and thus do not use up a license slot.
 We should fix this.